-“In my early days as a musician I just wanted to play and hone my chops,” explains Hetherington, “and playing on the street seemed like the best way to do that.
+“In my early days as a musician I just wanted to hone my chops,” explains Hetherington, “and playing on the street seemed like the best way to do that.
 I’ll never forget the folks who came and took notice of what I was doing back then, lots of them are ART OF DYING fans now and I think that’s testament to what we’ve been able to create as a band.”

 “I was blown away when I first heard their independent record,” enthuses DISTURBED guitarist Dan Donegan.
 “I lived with it for quite a while and I was so impressed with the quality of the songwriting that I had a feeling there was something special going on.
 David (DISTURBED vocalist David Draiman) and I had been looking for someone to sign to our imprint for a while, but I wanted to make sure the guys could do it live - it’s hard to find a band that are the complete package these days.
 So, we invited them out on a DISTURBED tour of America, we really threw them in the deep end!”